-As an individual who has experienced the challenges of growing up as an undocumented immigrant and formerly holding DACA (Deferred Action for Childhood Arrivals), Federico's artistry is an exploration of the complex interplay between indigeneity and immigration within the context of our contemporary era.
+As an individual who has experienced the challenges of growing up as an undocumented immigrant and formerly holding DACA (Deferred Action for Childhood Arrivals), Federico's practice is an exploration of the complex interplay between Indigineity and immigration within the context of our contemporary era.
 His creative practice is a testament to his commitment to shedding light on Nahua indigenous immigration, a topic that holds personal significance to him.

 Federico's recent research and artistic production pivot around the convergence of transborder indigeneity, the experiences of migrant indigenous diasporas, and the possibilities of Nahua futurisms.
 His thought-provoking work has garnered recognition on both national and international stages, with independent productions screened at various esteemed film festivals and exhibitions featured in museums and galleries across the globe.